techgaun/awesome-readings/README.md

 I spend an hour or so reading different articles and research documents everyday.
 This list is starting as an index of what I read on daily basis.

+I recommend reading [this paper on how to read a paper](https://www.albany.edu/spatial/WebsiteFiles/ResearchAdvices/how-to-read-a-paper.pdf) first.

 - [Cryptocurrency](#cryptocurrency-and-blockchain)
 - [Distributed Systems](#distributed-systems)
 - [Programming](#programming)